BrishaP/BrishaP/README.md

 😄 **Pronouns:** She/Her

-⚡ **Fun fact:** I have a background in biomedical science, but I’m passionate about how technology can transform industries!
+⚡ **Fun fact:** I have a background in biomedical science and I’m passionate about how technology can transform industries!